Activists spurred by affirmative action ruling challenge legacy admissions at Harvard

 WASHINGTON (AP) — A civil rights group is challenging legacy admissions at Harvard University, saying the practice discriminates against students of color by giving an unfair boost to the mostly white children of alumni.

-It’s the latest effort in a growing push against legacy admissions, the practice of giving admissions priority to the children of alumni.
-Backlash against the practice has been building in the wake of last week’s Supreme Court’s decision ending affirmative action in college admissions.
+The practice of giving priority to the children of alumni has faced growing pushback in the wake of last week’s Supreme Court’s decision ending affirmative action in higher education.
+The NAACP added its weight behind the effort on Monday, asking more than 1,500 colleges and universities to even the playing field in admissions, including by ending legacy admissions.

-Lawyers for Civil Rights, a nonprofit based in Boston, filed the civil rights complaint Monday on behalf of Black and Latino community groups in New England, alleging that Harvard’s admissions system violates the Civil Rights Act.
+The civil rights complaint was filed Monday by Lawyers for Civil Rights, a nonprofit based in Boston, on behalf of Black and Latino community groups in New England, alleging that Harvard’s admissions system violates the Civil Rights Act.

 “Why are we rewarding children for privileges and advantages accrued by prior generations?” said Ivan Espinoza-Madrigal, the group’s executive director.
 “Your family’s last name and the size of your bank account are not a measure of merit, and should have no bearing on the college admissions process.”